ladypineapple/git-practice/README.md

 Response (Required)
 -------------------

 When you've completed all the required exercises, open an [issue](https://github.com/ga-wdi-boston/git-basics-practice/issues) and write us a message.
-This message will your first reflection on the course so far.
+This message will be your first reflection on the course so far.
 We want to know anything you want to share.
 Additionally, answer the following questions:

 * How do you learn best?
 * Which resources from this document helped you the most?